BlockchainCommons/SmartCustody/Docs/Case-Study-Keystone.md

 ## Specifications

-Transfer of information between the Keystone and Mobile Device primarily occurs through QR codes that are encoded as `ur:bytes`.
+Transfer of information between the Keystone and Mobile App primarily occurs through QR codes.

+* Authentication information is transferred from the web to the Keystone using JSON encoded in a QR.
+* Account information of hdkey and xpub is transferred from Keystone to Mobile App using `ur:bytes` encoded in a QR.
+* Transaction information of a PSBT is transferred between Keystone and Mobile App using `ur:bytes` encoded in a QR.

 General interoperability with other devices is not possible because `ur:hdkey`, `ur:psbt`, `ur:request`, `ur:response`, and other specific UR types are not used.

 ## Hardware & Software

-[todo]
+Keystone uses a proprietary Secure Element to hold private keys.
+It is described as "bank grade" and "EAL 5+" (semiformally designed and tested).

+[software]

 ## Final Notes

 The first generation of #SmartCustody primarily depended on good procedures for storing recovery words, which Keystone supports through its BIP-39 output and its Keystone Tablet.

-A second generation focuses on Shamir's Secret Sharing, which Keystone also supports.
+A second generation of #SmartCustody focuses on Shamir's Secret Sharing, which Keystone also supports.

+A third generation of #SmartCostudy focuses on multisig, and though Keystone could act as a holder of a single key when used in conjunction with certain third-party transaction coordinators, there's no native implementation in the Mobile App.
+(A standard Gordian architecture would be easily implemented in their native architecture, with a two-of-three multisig, where one key is held in the Keystone, one in the Mobile App, and one offline.)

-There is some interoperability for Keystone, allowing its use with specific other devices, which provides increased independence to the user, but it's thus far limited, and Keystone does not support the third generation of #SmartCustody, where single-points-of-failure and compromise are further reduced with multisigs.
+#SmartCustody also focuses on interoperability (openness) as a crucial element because a fully interoperable device gives a user more options for how to use it to meet their particular needs and reduces the threat of dangers such as Bitrot because private data is not locked into a single device.
+There is some interoperability for Keystone, allowing its use with specific other devices, which provides increased independence to the user, but it's thus far limited.
+Uses of self-describing URs, such as `ur:psbt` and `ur:hdkey` could dramatically increase this interoperability, rather than use of `ur:bytes`, which offers some of the encoding benefits of URs (primarily the sequencing that allows for animated QRs) but not the benefits of self-describing data.